I currently work for Oracle in Cambridge.

-I previously worked in research at ORL and the University of Cambridge Computer Laboratory; in product development at Virata, Marconi and BAE Systems; as a senior lecturer at the Royal School of Signals.
+I previously worked in research at ORL and the University of Cambridge Computer Laboratory; in product development at Virata, Marconi, BAE Systems and Netronome; as a senior lecturer at the Royal School of Signals.

 I have a BA and a PhD in computer science, both from the University of Cambridge.